Thursday, December 27, 2018

 Lino Brocka opens Insiang (1976) with the closeup of a pig stabbed in the throat, blood pouring as if out of a spigot.
 We see row upon row of headless carcasses, bellies split open from neck to crotch, pink skin not unlike a human corpse.
 The film's cinematographer, the great Conrado Baltazar, captures the haze heat stink and noise of a busy slaughterhouse like no one else before or since.

 An amazing beginning, with image foreshadowing the slaughter to come.
-The image is also a challenge: "Violence on flesh is nothing compared to the violence that can be inflicted on heart and mind."
+The image is also an assertion: "Violence on flesh is nothing compared to the violence that can be inflicted on heart and mind."
 The slaughterhouse scene strikes a particular note, its message loud and clear: "the worst is yet to come."

 Thursday, March 29, 2018